arjun6074/digitalAPP/README.md

 # digitalAPP
-This is a digital app template
+This repo is going to trigger by Jenkins